oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 then the update will be ephemeral.
 This is because a Model in Image domain home is regenerated from the model on every pod restart.

-There are two approaches for propagating model updates to a running Model in Image domain:
+There are two approaches for propagating model updates to a running Model in Image domain without shutting down the domain first:

- - _Offline updates_: Offline updates are propagated to WebLogic pods by updating your model and then initiating a domain roll, which generates a new domain configuration, restarts the domain's WebLogic administration server with the updated configuration, and then restarts the other pods in the cluster.

- - _Online updates_: If model changes are configured to fully dynamic configuration MBean attributes, then you can optionally propagate changes to WebLogic pods without a roll using an online update.
+ - _Online updates_: If model changes are configured to fully dynamic configuration MBean attributes, then you can optionally propagate changes to WebLogic pods without a roll using an [online update](#online-updates).
-   If an online update request includes model updates that can only be achieved using an offline update, then the resulting behavior is controlled by the Domain Yaml `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` attribute, which is discussed in detail later in this chapter.
+   If an online update request includes non-dynamic model updates that can only be achieved using an offline update, then the resulting behavior is controlled by the Domain Yaml `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` attribute, which is discussed in detail later in this chapter.

+ - _Offline updates_: [Offline updates](#offline-updates) are propagated to WebLogic pods by updating your model and then initiating a domain roll, which generates a new domain configuration, restarts the domain's WebLogic administration server with the updated configuration, and then restarts the other pods in the cluster.

-The operator does not support all types of WebLogic configuration changes to a running domain.
+The operator does not support all types of WebLogic configuration changes while a domain is still running.
-If a change is unsupported, then propagating the change requires entirely shutting domain the domain, applying the change, and finally restarting the domain.
+If a change is unsupported for an online or offline update, then propagating the change requires entirely shutting domain the domain, applying the change, and finally restarting the domain.
 Full domain restarts are discussed in [Full domain restarts]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#full-domain-restarts">}}).
 Supported and unsupported changes are discussed in detail later in this chapter in [Supported and unsupported updates](#supported-and-unsupported-updates).

+_It is the administrator's responsibility to make the necessary changes to a domain resource in order to initiate the correct approach for an update._

 {{% notice warning %}}
 Custom configuration overrides, which are WebLogic configuration overrides